Xcelsius for Business Dashboards

 When one hears the term "business dashboards", one might visualize the mahogany dashboards of corporate luxury cars; while the term "business objects" might invoke the image of lethargic company bigwigs slowly ossifying on the top floor of an office building.
 But actually the terms refer to far more useful things.
 The latter term is typically used in the context of computer programming — specifically, combining business (non-interface) data and functionality on that data, within reusable components.
 The former term is less well defined, but "business dashboard" is generally recognized to mean an interactive graphical representation of business data that allows the viewer to visually analyze how changes to one or more variables would affect the outcome.
 These are often referred to as "what-if scenarios", and can be utilized for spotting trends, predicting future changes, and generally getting an overview of complex information.
 For instance, a dashboard may show a pie chart of sales by region, and allow the user to move a slider backward and forward, through the calendar quarters, to reveal a developing trend.

 Business Objects is also the name of a French company that developed Xcelsius, a software application that generates dashboards using data from Microsoft Excel spreadsheets (Excel 2003, 2007, and XP), XML-compliant databases, SOAP-based Web services, Flash variables, and their proprietary "server".
 The company was bought by SAP, in 2007, and rebranded as SAP BusinessObjects.
-The product is available in three editions — Xcelsius Present, Engage, and Engage Server — and we will be examining the second one.
+The product is available in three editions — Xcelsius Present, Engage, and Engage Server — and I will be examining the second one.
 Its supported platforms are Windows XP, Vista, and Server 2003.
 As befits a French products, it is available in 13 languages.

-On the product comparison page, we see that the Xcelsius Present edition only contains basic data presentation components and the ability to export to Microsoft Office and Adobe PDF files.
+On the product comparison page, you see that the Xcelsius Present edition only contains basic data presentation components and the ability to export to Microsoft Office and Adobe PDF files.
 Consequently, that edition would be of limited use to the majority of organizations.
 Far more valuable is the Engage edition, which contains dashboard components, can export to Web pages and Flash video files, and can support a single live data connection to an XML database or Web service.
 Engage Server allows multiple such connections, as well as ODBC data sources, and several other features more appropriate for large enterprises.

 To get a clearer idea of what exactly are business dashboards — and their potential for representing information so that knowledge can be gleaned from it as quickly as possible — it would be helpful to look at some illustrative examples.
 The following screenshots — created using Xcelsius Engage and available on the website linked above — demonstrate how one can use dashboards not only for highly graphical reporting, but also to allow real-time visualization and analysis.